m4rCsi/csi-xen-orchestra-driver/charts/csi-xen-orchestra-driver/README.md

 ### Resource Limits

-The chart includes example configuration files to help you get started:
+The chart includes an example resource configuration file to help you get started:

 - **`values-resources.yaml`**: Recommended starting resources
   - Resource limits and requests for all containers